manoas-got-music/manoas-got-music.github.io/index.md

 - [React Hook Form](https://react-hook-form.com/) for React-based form design and display.
 - [Prisma](https://www.prisma.io/) for type safe database manipulation.

+## Goals
+- Create an environment that fosters community and allows for like minded musicians to share their music and work together
+- Allows for easy communication and collaboration
+- Help users to explore new sounds and genres to expand their horizons

+## Features
+- Create a musical profile with genres, instruments, and goals
+- Share YouTube/SoundCloud links to performances
+- Browse and filter other musicians by interests, skills, and availability
+- Contact users directly to organize jam sessions

 ## Organization
 The Manoa's Got Music organization can be found [here](https://github.com/manoas-got-music).
 ## Deployment Status